wwwlicious/servicestack-discovery-consul/README.md

 ![Automatic Service Registration](assets/ServiceRegistration.png)

-Once you have added the plugin to your ServiceStack AppHost and started it up, it will set up the following:
+Once you have added the plugin to your ServiceStack AppHost and started it up, it will [self-register](http://microservices.io/patterns/self-registration.html):

-* Registers the service and it's requestDTO's with Consul for other services to be able to find.
+* AppHost.AfterInit - Registers the service and it's operations in the service registry.
-* Deregisters the service when the AppHost is shutdown so that other services get only active services.
+* AppHost.OnDispose - Deregisters the service when the AppHost is shutdown.

 ### Health checks